mgebundy/drip-manager/README.md

 Also optionally `metaflac` to get certain flac file metadata.

 ## Configuration
-We need your cookies or it won't work.
-Put a file named `cookies.txt` in your home directory with Netscape-style cookies from your `drip.kickstarter.com`

-Create a file in your home directory called `.drip-managerrc` to customize other options such as the folder your music syncs to.
+In your home directory create a `config` file in `.config/drip-manager`, this is to customize other options such as the folder your music syncs to.
 Here are the defaults...

 ```
 musicFolder = ~/Music
-cookieFile  = ~/.config/drip-manager/cookies

 ; list of formats, in order of preference.
 ; if one isn't available, we'll download the next